romnn/cookiecutter-go/README.rst

 * If you want to publish the tool as a ``docker`` container, connect `hub.docker.com <https://https://hub.docker.com/>`_ with your GitHub account and `create a new repository <https://hub.docker.com/repository/create>`_.

-  Make sure to choose a good name and connect your GitHub repository at the bottom of the page.
+  Make sure to choose a matching name and connect your GitHub repository at the bottom of the page.
   You must also specify the location of the ``Dockerfile`` (choose the default ``/``).
   When you are done click *Create and build*.

 * Start coding!::

   $ go build <your-package>
-  $ invoke run -- --name Roman  # When building a tool or both
+  $ invoke run -- --name Roman  # If you chose "tool" or "both"
   $ pre-commit run --all-files

 * Release new versions of your package by pushing a new tag to master::